dwarfsuomalainen/snippets-app/README.md

 Simple web application, which lets the authenticated users to post own code snippets and comment other posts.

+## Description and user guide
+On the main screen you can see the list of posts which is rederd from the database.
+Viewing the posts is available for everyone.
+Registered users are able to create ownpostas, after login, on the button CREATE POST.
+If you want to comment the post, click to the title of desirable post, it will open the forf for adding the comment.
+After adding your comment, it will appear in the list of comments  with your credentials and a time stamp, provided by server.
+After adding your comment, you can immediately add another ones, or go back to the main page, where your comments will be also visible under the post you commented.

+Design of posts and pages will be improved, so it is not a final look.
+                (✿◡‿◡) Thanks for using the app.

 ## Features
 - [x] Authentication and Authorization (includes Email verification)